The Adventurous Woman meets at Bill Jackson’s at 6:30 pm on the third Wednesday of each month (except December and January).

 We plan at least one trip or event a month, sometimes more.
 These trips might be local, such as a kayaking or fishing trip to Fort De Soto or hiking at Brooker Creek Preserve.
 Sometimes we do overnight trips to explore another part of the state.
 We’ve been fishing in Mosquito Lagoon (some of us kayaked to an island and camped), enjoyed a long weekend in the Keys as well as in Cedar Key.
 On overnight trips we may camp out in tents or we might camp out in a motel, condo or bed and breakfast.
 We’ve done classes in archery, guns, pottery, painting and paddleboarding.
 With our strong background in fishing, we also do volunteer work with some local fishing tournaments.

-For more information or to get on our e-mail list, drop us a note at: firstname.lastname@example.org.
+For more information visit our website or to get on our e-mail list, drop us a note at: firstname.lastname@example.org.
 Or better yet, come to one of our meetings.